Using marketing emails to keep in touch with your customers is a crucial part of your business. Are you sending the right message?

 The Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act was first enacted by the U.S. government in 2003 to give email users rights against commercial email deliveries.
 All business emails must follow these guidelines, including honoring opt-out requests and identifying your messages as advertisements.

-At the end of every effective email is a call to action (CTA).
-CTAs are actionable requests you give the recipient, such as learning more about a sale or sending the message along to their friends.
-This lets your message’s influence go on once the recipient has finished reading, giving them something more to do with your brand.
+At the end of every effective email is a CTA, such as learning more about a sale or forwarding the message.
+This lets your email’s influence go on once the recipient has finished reading, giving them something more to do with your brand.

 Similar to CTAs, including your social media buttons in your emails give your leads something actionable to do after they read your message.
 Whether you tell them to follow you or share your latest promotions on social media, this is another way of helping your sales team get the word out about your brand without adding to their workload.

 No matter what kind of marketing email you’re sending, it’s a great way to connect with your customers.
 Take the time to ensure these emails reflect your brand, have a snappy subject line, and make your customers feel appreciated.